Frequently Asked Questions

 Will the Screedflo vehicle be able to access my site?

-Our vehicles can access most sites but must always be on a hard standing area.
-We can pump the material 150 metres from wherever the Screeedflo vehicle is parked.
+Our vehicles can access most sites that a concrete lorry can access, but must always be on a hard standing area.
+We can pump the material 100-150 metres from wherever the Screeedflo vehicle is parked.
 We will make a site visit before the installation date to check access, water supply and that the preparation of the floor is suitable for liquid screed.

 What do I need to do before the delivery arrives?

-Provide us with an area to wash out or a lined skip for the final residue once the delivery is complete.
+An area to wash out or a lined skip for the final residue and water which we flush through the hoses.

 We will check these points with you at the site visit a few days before installation.